zheeeng/OSX-devconfig-formula/Credentials/README.md

     ps -e | grep ssh-agent

-If not, you'd run the agent and make it run automatically when logining:
+If not, you'd run the agent and make it run automatically when you login:

     eval "$(ssh-agent -s)" && echo 'eval "$(ssh-agent -s)"' >> $ENVCONFIG/bootstrap.sh